Trader Joe's: Ratings

 In May 2009, Consumer Reports ranked Trader Joe's the second-best supermarket chain in the United States (after Wegmans).
 In June 2009, MSN Money released its annual Customer Service Hall of Fame survey results, in which Trader Joe's ranked second in customer service.
 From 2008 to 2010, Ethisphere magazine listed Trader Joe's among its most ethical companies in the United States, but it did not make the list in 2011.
 In 2014, Consumer Reports again ranked Trader Joe's a top-scoring supermarket chain.
 The company ranked number 23 among the 2019 Glassdoor best places to work in the US, and number 14 in 2020.

-Criticism

-Climate and sustainability

-Trader Joe's ranked poorly in a 2013 Greenpeace report on sustainable food.